tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 *   **Being declarative**: The pattern creator just needs to state the rewrite pattern declaratively, without worrying about the concrete C++ methods to call.
-*   **Removing boilerplate and showing the very essense the the rewrite**:
+*   **Removing boilerplate and showing the very essence of the rewrite**:
     `mlir::RewritePattern` is already good at hiding boilerplate for defining a rewrite rule.
 But we still need to write the class and function structures required by the C++ programming language, inspect ops for matching, and call op `build()` methods for constructing.
 These statements are typically quite simple and similar, so they can be further condensed with auto-generation.
-    Because we reduce the boilerplate to the bare minimum, the declarative rewrite rule will just contain the very essense of the rewrite.
+    Because we reduce the boilerplate to the bare minimum, the declarative rewrite rule will just contain the very essence of the rewrite.
 This makes it very easy to understand the pattern.

 ## Strengths and Limitations